taimoorsattar7/taimoorsattar.dev/content/books/workflow-to-build-static-website/index.md

     btnlink: https://gumroad.com/l/workflow-to-build-static-website
     exerpt: Get full access to the book explained with the code example and project files.
-title: Workflow to build Static Website - ebook
+title: How to build JAMstack site - ebook
 date: 2015-05-01T22:12:03.284Z
 featuredimage: cover.jpg
 tags: